fenio/dumb-provisioner/README.md

 ### What's that?

-Just a basic script and set of configs that will help you boot/install Wyse terminals with the Debian stable over network.
+Just a basic script and set of config files that will help you boot/install Wyse terminals with the Debian stable over network.

+### Why didn't you use foreman/packer/<whatever>?

+It was just overkill for my needs.
+Also such tools assume you have IPMI/ILO or other advanced BMC management in your hw.
+It's not the case with Wyse terminals.
+But I managed to force them to autoboot from network ;)

 ### What exactly is pxe.sh doing?

 It downloads the netboot tarball, extracts kernel/initrd and creates boot image.
+And it keeps all relevant files in pxe/ subdirectory.

+Except installing fresh Debian system it also creates/modifies some files to make that machine more capable of being k8s node.
+Take a look at node.cfg file.
+Especially end of it.

 ### How to use it?